TravisWheelerLab/BATH/documentation/userguide/tutorial.md

  The file RIB.out should now contain a single hit between the Ribosomal_S19e protein family and the DNA sequence.
 If you open this file you will see that it contains the following information:

-   1) File Header - lines begin with '#' and contains basic information about the search parameters
+   1) File Header - lines begin with '#' and contain basic information about the search parameters
 ```
    # query HMM file:                  Rib.hmm
    # target sequence database:        seq1.fa
    # frameshift probability:          0.010000
-   # codon tranlsation table          1
+   # codon translation table          1
    # output directed to file:         Rib.out
    # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

-   2) Query Header - inculdes summary of each query and any hits found with the target.
-For each hit the query header lists the E-value, bit score and the bias score adjustment.
-This is followed by name of the target sequence where the hit was located, the target sequence position for the start and end of the alignment, the number of frameshifts and the number of stop codons in that alignment, and finaly a target despriprion (which may be blank).
+   2) Query Header - includes a summary of each query and a hits list sorted by E-value.
+For each hit, the query header lists the E-value, bit score, and bias score adjustment (for more information on bias scores see pages 60-61 of the [HMMER user guide](http://eddylab.org/software/hmmer/Userguide.pdf).
+This is followed by name of the target sequence where the hit was located, the target sequence position for the start and end of the alignment, the number of frameshifts and stop codons in that alignment, and finally a target description (which may be blank).

 ```
    Query:       Ribosomal_S19e  [M=139]